Soil Death and the Case for Animal Foods, Why Most Plant-Based Diets Fail in a Depleted Century

 Fish concentrate the trace minerals of the ocean, an order of magnitude richer in bioavailable iodine, zinc, selenium, and electrolytes than any terrestrial system.
 Eggs concentrate the choline, retinol, B12, biotin, and lutein the laying hen pulled out of insects and seeds.
 Bone marrow concentrates the fat-soluble vitamins and the the body cannot synthesise efficiently from amino acid scratch.

 - Long-chain omega-3 (EPA and DHA).
 The fatty acids that build neuron membranes, retinal photoreceptors, and the body's primary anti-inflammatory pathway.
 Found pre-formed only in fish, krill, and certain algae.
-Plants contain the precursor (ALA, in flax, chia, walnut); the body's conversion rate from ALA to EPA is 5 to 8 percent in men, 10 to 21 percent in fertile women, and from ALA to DHA is 0 to 4 percent across the boardfootnoteBurdge, G. C. and Calder, P. C. (2005).
+Plants carry the precursor (ALA, in flax, chia, walnut); the body's conversion rate from ALA to EPA is 5 to 8 percent in men, 10 to 21 percent in fertile women, and from ALA to DHA is 0 to 4 percent across the boardfootnoteBurdge, G. C. and Calder, P. C. (2005).
 Reproduction Nutrition Development.
 "Conversion of alpha-linolenic acid to longer-chain polyunsaturated fatty acids in human adults."
 The conversion is rate-limited by delta-6-desaturase, which competes with the omega-6 conversion pathway and is suppressed by high linoleic acid intake (industrial seed oils)..
 A vegetarian eating flax is not getting DHA.
-They are getting the raw material the body usually fails to convert.
+They are getting raw material the body usually fails to convert.

 - Taurine, carnosine, creatine, carnitine.
-A family of conditionally-essential nitrogenous compounds the body builds from amino acid precursors when those precursors are abundant, and runs short on when they are not. runs the calcium-handling and bile-conjugation systems. defends muscle and brain against glycation damage. buffers the rapid energy demand of muscle and brain. transports fat into the mitochondrion for combustion.
+A family of conditionally-essential nitrogenous compounds the body builds from amino acid precursors when those precursors are abundant, and runs short on when they are not. runs the calcium-handling and bile-conjugation systems. defends muscle and brain against glycation damage. buffers the rapid energy demand of muscle and brain. shuttles fat into the mitochondrion for combustion.
 Plants deliver none of these pre-formed.

 These five gaps are not solved by careful planning.
 They are solved by eating the animal.